 - Medicine to treat high blood pressure or prostate problems (including alfuzosin, amlodipine, diltiazem, doxazosin, enalapril, prazosin, silodosin, tamsulosin, terazosin, verapamil)

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 Warnings While Using This Medicine

-- Tell your doctor if you have kidney disease, liver disease, bleeding problems, heart or blood vessel disease, vision or eye problems, a stomach ulcer, or a penis with an abnormal shape.
+- Tell your doctor if you have kidney disease, liver disease, bleeding problems, diabetes, heart or blood vessel disease, high blood pressure, high cholesterol, vision or eye problems, a stomach ulcer, or a penis with an abnormal shape.
 Tell your doctor if you have sickle cell anemia, leukemia, or multiple myeloma.

 - Tell your doctor if you ever had chest pain during sex, or you had a stroke or heart attack within the past 6 months.

 - Tell your doctor if you use any other medicine that might cause low blood pressure, because avanafil might also lower your blood pressure.
 If your blood pressure gets too low, you might faint or have other health problems.